What is Ifs therapy?

 When the exile feels understood, we will help it unburden the pain, vulnerability and beliefs its been carrying for so many years.

-If you have any questions or comments about IFS, reach out to me by email or schedule a consultation.
+If you have any questions or comments about IFS or my services, please reach out to me by email at jennielee1111@icloud.com, or call me at (530) 584-4159 or book a consultation.